 Stones used in micro pavé are usually of very high quality for several reasons.
 First, the stones are so small that they naturally do not contain any inclusions.
-Second, the difference in cost between high and low quality stones is relatively small because of the very light weight.
-Savings by using low quality stones will be miniscule in comparison with the cost of labor involved in setting these stones.
+Second, the difference in cost between high and low-quality stones is relatively small because of the very lightweight.
+Savings by using low-quality stones will be minuscule in comparison with the cost of labor involved in setting these stones.
 In fact, the cost of labor is usually three or four times that of the stones themselves; and for a good reason - very few setters are capable or interested in doing this tedious work.

 It is rare to find someone with the talent and patience required to produce a smooth, evenly spaced surface that feels silky yet is durable.

-Typically each stone used in micro pavé is a “full cut” diamond, which means that it has the same 58 facets that you would count on any ideal cut round brilliant.
-However, full cut diamonds are not the best to use in micro pavé.
+Typically each stone used in the micro pavé is a “full cut” diamond, which means that it has the same 58 facets that you would count on any ideal cut round brilliant.
+However, full-cut diamonds are not the best to use in micro pavé.

 We use single cut diamonds only for the most exclusive pieces or when a customer specifically requests them.
 Sometimes it takes weeks for certain sizes of single cuts to be delivered from Europe.
 From an artist’s point of view, it is definitely worth the money and effort to go with single cuts instead of full cuts.
 Most retailers would rather impress their customers with the tale of how each tiny stone has all 58 facets just like the larger ones.
 (This is because the majority of them are simply ignorant on the issue or must go out of their way to obtain single cuts).

-Although it’s a good sales approach, you simply cannot get the same rich look from full cut melee that you can get from single cut.
-Micro pavé became available when the technology of cutting very small stones by machines was developed in the mid-1970’s.
+Although it’s a good sales approach, you simply cannot get the same rich look from the full-cut melee that you can get from a single cut.
+Micro pavé became available when the technology of cutting very small stones with machines was developed in the mid-1970s.
 Shortly after, cutters in Europe (Belgium in particular) were able to cut ideally proportioned stones in microscopic sizes.
 Early micro pavé was a new and time-consuming technique that only a few master setters could execute properly.
 Therefore, only a few very exclusive micro pavé pieces were produced.

 Micro pavé was first employed to highlight the immense value of certain important gems placed in settings.
 Later, when automatic cutting machines advanced to the point that large quantities were commercially produced, supplies of smaller and smaller diamonds appeared on the market.
 What once was very exclusive and prohibitively expensive became a common form of surface decoration in a variety of fine jewelry.

-Micro pavé should be cared for exactly the same way as any other fine piece of jewelry.
-A little lukewarm water, a drop of dishwashing liquid and a soft toothbrush – it’s all you need to keep it clean.
-However, stones set with small beads in a soft metal such as platinum (gold as well) can be prone to an occasional lost stone.
+Micro pavé should care for exactly the same way as any other fine piece of jewelry.
+A little lukewarm water, a drop of dishwashing liquid, and a soft toothbrush – it’s all you need to keep it clean.
+However, stones set with small beads in a soft metal such as platinum (gold as well) can be prone to an occasionally lost stone.

 On the flip side, if the beads are made too small, they can become weakened, are prone to move, and eventually can lose their grip on a stone.
 Even after the piece is successfully set, the final procedure of polishing might throw the fragile balance off.
 By applying too much pressure to a certain spot, a bead holding the stone in place might be weakened or thinned out.
 Likewise, not applying enough pressure will cause the micro pavé to be left too rough and potentially catch on fabric.

 No responsible jeweler will guarantee that none of the stones will fall out eventually.
 Most retailers try to sidestep the issue because they do not want to lose a sale over your concerns about lost stones.
-Afterwards they will tell you the same thing.
+Afterward, they will tell you the same thing.
 It is inevitable and there is no need to get upset.
-High quality micro pavé can be repaired many times with excellent results.
-In loving hands a ring will look brand new for decades.
+High-quality micro pavé can be repaired many times with excellent results.
+In loving hands, a ring will look brand new for decades.